pmat101/notes/iOS/swift.md

 - to add a new key-value pair type `dictionary_name[key] = value`
 - to change any value → `dictionary_name[key] = new_value` or using *.updateValue* method
 - to remove a key-value pair, set it to *nil* or use *.removeValue* method, to empty the dictionary use *.removeAll* method
-- *.isEmpty* and *.count* methods work on all- arrays, sets, dictionaries
+- *.isEmpty* and *.count* methods work on all- Strings, arrays, sets, dictionaries
 - there are two ways of getting an **optional** value from a dictionary →
   - `if let var_name = dict_name[key] { // runs if optional value is not nil }` or
   - `var var_name = dict_name[key]**!**` // if we're sure the value exists